skypjack/entt/docs/md/entity.md

 ## Build your own

-`EnTT` is designed as a container that can be used at any time just as a vector or any other tool would be used.
-It doesn't attempt in any way to take over on the user code base, nor to control its main loop or process scheduling.<br/>
+`EnTT` is designed as a container that can be used at any time, just like a vector or any other container.
+It doesn't attempt in any way to take over on the user codebase, nor to control its main loop or process scheduling.<br/>
-Unlike other more or less known models, it makes use of independent pools.
-This has some advantages and disadvantages.
-The main purpose is to provide a fully customizable tool, where users have the freedom to define pools and opaque proxies for types with specific requirements.

-The library provides a default implementation for many things and a mixin model that allows users to completely replace or even just enrich the pool dedicated to one or more components.<br/>
-The built-in signal support is an example of that: defined as a mixin, it's easily disabled if not needed.
+Unlike other more or less well known models, it also makes use of independent pools that can be extended via _static mixins_.
+The built-in signal support is an example of this flexible model: defined as a mixin, it's easily disabled if not needed.
 Similarly, the storage class has a specialization that shows how everything is customizable down to the smallest detail.

 ## Pay per use